 Over the past two years fans have been getting bits and pieces of what to expect from the new Star Wars-themed land at Disney Parks.
-The anticipation has been steadily building and now we finally know exactly when our dreams of galaxy far, far away will come true.
+The anticipation has been steadily building and now we finally know how to make our dreams of a galaxy far, far away come true.

-Here’s everything we know about Star Wars: Galaxy’s Edge so far, including the answer to when does Star Wars: Galaxy’s Edge open—and, more importantly how you get in!
+Here’s everything we know about the new Star Wars-themed land, including the answer to how to get into Star Wars: Galaxy’s Edge!

 The countdown is on to the big day, as Disney CEO Bob Iger recently revealed that the new Star Wars lands will open earlier than anticipated.
 The Disneyland addition is set to open in just a couple of months on May 31, 2019, while the Walt Disney World version will open shortly after on Aug.
 29, 2019.